bkatzung/kcsg-kartra-pages/readme.txt

 Important: Per Kartra, due to cross-domain cookie restrictions, some tracking might not be accurate in download-to-server configurations (including KKP's Kartra Download mode).
 On pages where this is a concern, please use Kartra Live mode instead.

-== Installation ==

-1. Upload the plugin files to the "/wp-content/plugins/kcsg-kartra-pages" directory, or install the plugin via the WordPress plugins screen.
-1. Activate the plugin via the WordPress plugins screen.

-See the "Operation" section for operating instructions.

-== Operation ==

-1. Create a new page or edit an existing page where you want your Kartra page to appear (the template and controls are only available for pages, not for posts).
-1. Select the "KCSG Kartra Page" template from the Template drop-down in the Page Attributes section and save or update the page.
-Do NOT use the KCSG Kartra Pages "Apply" button for this step.
-1. Locate the "KCSG Kartra Pages" controls section below the page content and click the open arrow to open it if necessary.
-1. Choose the desired template mode.
-1. In order to use the Kartra modes, you must supply a source URL.
-You can paste any portion of Kartra's page loader Embed code for the corresponding Kartra page as long as it includes the full source URL.
-KKP will extract the URL and discard the rest.
-This value will be remembered, so you don't need to supply it again unless you want to change it.
-1. Click the "Apply" button in the KCSG Kartra Pages control section.
-In Kartra Download mode, the stored content will be updated from the latest published version of your Kartra page.
-If successful, you will see a "Request complete" message.

 == Frequently Asked Questions ==

 = What are the advantages of Kartra Live mode over Kartra Download mode? =

-In Live mode, the content is always loaded directly from Kartra's infrastructure, so visitors will always get the most recently published version without any additional action required on your part.
+In Live mode, the displayed content is always loaded directly from Kartra's infrastructure, so visitors will always get the most recently published version without any additional action required on your part.

+The only exception to the above is the page SEO and OpenGraph information, which is stored in WordPress so that it can be presented to search engines and websites that do not execute JavaScript.
+You will need to click on the Apply button to refresh this information if you change it in Kartra.

 Content is delivered in iframes using the standard kartra domains, so tracking and analytics should all work as normal.